rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 ---
-title: Tips from student organizations
+title: Tips from Student Organizations
 date: 2018-11-07T17:34:03.999Z
 description: Tips from student organizers on how to run EA university groups.
 tag: popular
 author: Julia Wise
 ---

+## How to run an EA student organization?
+Here you can find tips from other student organizers.

 From [UC Berkeley](#stutips-berkeley)